💜

 How we think about privacy

-At Console, we're dedicated to trustless design and hold privacy as a fundamental right.
+At Console, we're dedicated to and hold privacy as a fundamental right.

 Our goal is to build the world's best all-in-one community platform.